Development

 1.3 C-41

-As motion picture film is intended for ECN-2, developing with the C-41 process is so-called “cross processing”.
-This has the following effect on the negatives:
+Since motion picture film is intended for ECN-2, developing with the C-41 process is known as “cross processing”.
+This affects the negatives as follows:

 - Clearly richer, partly reddish shifted colors